Living on the Edge...Is Exhausting

 This relationship between pressure and performance is well-documented and described by the Yerkes-Dodson Law.
 This foundational principle of psychology suggests that performance increases with arousal (stress) but only up to a certain point.
 Past this peak, performance declines sharply as the stress becomes overwhelming and impairs cognitive function.
 Productive stress keeps you at the peak of this curve; unproductive anxiety pushes you over the edge into the decline.

-Example: Lying awake at 3 a.m. replaying a minor mistake from a meeting, your heart racing.
-Or spending hours over-researching a simple decision until you're paralyzed.
-This mental activity doesn't lead to better outcomes; it leads to decision fatigue, avoidance, and physical exhaustion.
+Unproductive Anxiety (Distress): This occurs on the downward slope of the curve where high arousal leads to impairment and disorganization.
+It is a chronic state of apprehension disproportionate to the actual threat, like lying awake at 3 a.m. replaying a minor mistake from a meeting, or spending hours over-researching a simple decision until you are paralyzed.
+This mental activity leads directly to decision fatigue, avoidance, and physical exhaustion.

 The Many Forms of Anxiety